-CKILLTHR[2:0] Color Kill Threshold, Address 0x3D [6:4]
+CKILLTHR[2:0] Color Kill Threshold, Address 0x3D[6:4]

 The CKILLTHR[2:0] bits allow the user to select a threshold for the color kill function.
-The threshold applies to only QAMbased (NTSC and PAL) or FM-modulated (SECAM) video standards.
+The threshold applies only to QAM based (NTSC and PAL) or FM-modulated (SECAM) video standards.

 To enable the color kill function, the CKE bit must be set.
-For settings 000, 001, 010, and 011, chroma demodulation inside the ADV7181B may not work satisfactorily for poor input video signals.
+For settings 000, 001, 010, and 011, chroma demodulation inside the ADV7183B may not work satisfactorily for poor input video signals.